run-llama/llama-hub/loader_hub/apify/actor/README.md

 In this example, we’ll use the [Website Content Crawler](https://apify.com/apify/website-content-crawler) Actor, which can deeply crawl websites such as documentation, knowledge bases, help centers, or blogs, and extract text content from the web pages.
-The extracted text then can be fed to a vector index in order to answer questions from it.
+The extracted text then can be fed to a vector index or language model like GPT in order to answer questions from it.

 To use this loader, you need to have a (free) Apify account and set your [Apify API token](https://console.apify.com/account/integrations) in the code.